 Advice for Individuals Facing a Drug Test

-- Be Honest: Honesty with yourself and those who are trying to help you is the first step.
+If you are concerned about an upcoming drug test, especially if you are struggling with substance use, it’s best to be honest.
+Honesty with yourself and those trying to help you is the first step.
 Reach out to trusted family members or friends for support.